 The Compliance Unit and the compliance divisions of the other companies of the Group perform their duties in keeping with the principles of cooperation and coordination, and observing the corporate autonomy of all companies of the Group.

-e) In relation to fostering a culture of talent management and promotion: Iberdrola seeks diversity, equal opportunity and the promotion of excellence at all levels, including the governance bodies.
+e) As regards the drive towards a culture of talent management and promotion: within the framework of the provisions of the Diversity and Inclusion Policy, Iberdrola seeks diversity, inclusion, equal opportunity and the promotion of excellence at all levels, including the Board of Directors and the committees thereof.
 Along these lines, the Board of Directors seeks an appropriate balance in the composition thereof, as well as regular staggered renewal, and endeavours to ensure a diversity of nationalities, gender and professional experience in its composition, in that of its committees and in that of the other decision-making bodies of the Company, as a reflection of the social and cultural reality of the Group.

 In the area of remuneration, the Company articulates its Director Remuneration Policy and its Senior Management Remuneration Policy on principles that combine motivation, loyalty-building and the objective evaluation of management and performance with dedication and achievement of the goals and results of the Company and its Group, within the context of their international activities.

 The Group also prepares and disseminates significant and reliable non-financial information regarding its performance and activities.
-In particular, the statement of non-financial information, which the Board of Directors formulates and submits for the approval of the shareholders at the General Shareholders' Meeting, seeks to reflect the Company's social, environmental and sustainability performance, as well as the social dividend generated and shared with the stakeholders.
+In particular, the statement of non-financial information, which is formulated by the Board of Directors and, after independent verification, is approved by the shareholders at the General Shareholders' Meeting, seeks to reflect the Company's performance in the area of sustainability, as well as the social dividend generated and shared with the Stakeholders.

-For the Board of Directors and its Committees, the Company promotes the use of new technologies, particular the directors' website, as a fundamental tool for the efficient performance of their duties.
+Driven by this eagerness to be at the forefront of innovation, the Company promotes the use of new technologies by the Board of Directors and its committees, particularly the directors' website, which is a fundamental tool for participation and the efficient performance of their duties.

 Commitments in Relations with the Company's Shareholders